peter-akworo/peter-akworo.github.io/_posts/Blog/2018-11-25-Jupyterlab ipyleaflet leaflet.js tutorial.md

 ### Prerequisites

-Be running Jupyter.
-I use the anaconda installer: https://www.continuum.io/downloads
+Be running *Jupyter*.
+I use the *anaconda* installer: https://www.continuum.io/downloads

 You'll also need to install the library listed below, if you don't have it